klauer/epics-sumo-mirror/doc/introduction.rst

 When you develop an application for EPICS you usually need some of the EPICS support modules.

-For a a small project you fetch the sources for support modules your application needs and build them all together with your application.
+For a a small project you fetch the sources for all support modules your application needs and build them all together with your application.

-For development in a large team however, you want to have support modules built and installed at a central directory so all developers can just use them in their application without the need to build them again.
+For development in a team however, you want to have support modules built and installed at a central directory so all developers can just use them in their application without the need to build them again.